-It’s hard to imagine a cat with an eating disorder, but they are more common than we realise.
+It is hard to imagine a cat with an eating disorder, but they are more common than most pet owners realise.
 Changes in eating habit can often be an early sign that the cat is not well and should see a veterinarian.

 Anorexia is a loss of appetite and occurs secondary to an underlying disease or disorder.
 One of the most common causes of anorexia is nausea which has many pathologies.
 The age of the cat as well as accompanying symptoms may give a clue to the cause.
 Cat flu occurs more frequently in young kittens and can cause nasal congestion and a loss of smell which affects the cat’s appetite.
 Nausea in older cats can be a manifestation of chronic kidney disease or cancer.